 Design and Build

-The ELs come in various sizes from 8x32 to the 12x50 I reviewed a couple of years back.
+The ELs originally came in various sizes from 8x32 to the 12x50 I reviewed a couple of years back.

 Body and Ergonomics

 It happened again!
 When I reviewed the 12x50 ELs I had to double check they hadn’t sent me 10x42s by mistake.
 This time I again found myself checking to see if they were the smaller model: they really don’t seem much bigger or heavier, though in reality they weigh 150g more and are slightly longer and chunkier.
 Even so, you get the point – the 10x50 ELs are compact for the format.
 They are nothing like those big 10x56 SLCs and Zeiss Conquests I’ve been testing (which is a good thing).